 A full list of recent talks and awards can be found in my CV.

 Here is a short video of a presentation from the University of Alberta 2019 Science Talks Alumni event.
 A colleague (Dr. Taleana Huff) and I were invited to speak about nanotechnology and “Getting More From Less”:

 I have both started and been involved with a number of outreach projects to help promote scientific communication and literacy.
 I have also provided scientific consultation for projects such as the popular book “The Science of Why?”, for the chapter “How many times can you fold a piece of paper?”, where I provided insight into folding a one atom thick page of graphene.

 My current outreach projects involve introducing children aged 4-7 to important scientific concepts through fun and engaging stories, and explaining nanoscience to the public in 90 seconds of video!
-I am also a co-organizer of the ConSciCon-CanWest 2021 science communication workshop, and the web development coordinator for Science Slam Canada.
+I was also a co-organizer of the ComSciCon-CanWest 2020 and 2021 science communication workshops.

 Ninety seconds of Nanoscience

 This video was mentioned in a C&EN article about science at home during the COVID-19 pandemic.

 Research materials (multimedia)

 Here are some materials that I have made to accompany press releases and to make research papers more accessible to a general audience: